 Press the GO button.
-The outputs fade from their current levels to those programmed into the selected memory, using the programmed transition times.
+The outputs will fade from their current levels to those programmed into the selected memory, using the transition times for that memory.

 While the crossfade is taking place, the red light next to the GO button is on.